atlisg/vegan-bot/pm.md

   * some more
 * Deploy to server
 * Make it work for all screen sizes (developed for mobile)

+### In Progress

 * Fix vegansidekick service so that the trailing questions don't get shown

-### In Progress

-* Implement a "Share" button

 ### Done